1jour1vin

 Nose

-Full-bodied in its youth, evolving towards subtlety and elegance with the development of ripe fruit notes.
+Full-bodied in its youth, it evolves toward subtlety and elegance, developing notes of ripe fruit.

 Serve